MSL – Adult Soccer League Rules

 · When a goal is scored the game may not restart until both teams have reached their respective end.
 Any attempt to delay this process or excessive celebration could result in a 2 minute penalty.

 · A minimum of four players is required to start a game.
 If a team cannot field the minimum number within 5 minutes of the scheduled kick off time, they will forfeit the game by a score of 3-0.

 · The game will consist of two 25 minute halves.
 Games starting late may have the time reduced in order to stay on schedule.
 At half time the interval shall not exceed two (2) minutes, except by the consent of the Referee.

 · Scoreboards will start at the 25:00 minute mark and run down until 0:00 is shown on the clock

-· Once 0:00 is shown on the scoreboard then the referee will blow the whistle to end the game.
+· Clock will end at 1:00.
+Referee will blow the whistle to end the game.
 If the team with possession is on a promising attacking play then 15sec may be added to allow the play to finish.
 If a penalty shot is called then the team is allowed to take the penalty shot after time has expired.

 · Games that are abandoned due to severe injuries, power outage, and other unforeseen circumstances after the 30 minute mark will stand.
 Games that end before the 30 minute mark will be reschedule for the reasons stated above.

 · Any games abandoned due to physical or verbal confrontations will be defaulted by the offending team(s) at the discretion of the discipline committee

 · All games will consist of five outfield players and a goalkeeper (6v6).